zooniverse/front-end-monorepo/README.md

 ### With Node and pnpm

-Alternatively, you can install Node and pnpm and build the monorepo packages.
+You can install Node and pnpm and build the monorepo packages.

 ```sh
 git clone git@github.com:zooniverse/front-end-monorepo.git